krit2542/TicTacToe/README.md

 ## PS

-Replay function has been add as a last function so it's only work with few of last record.
+Replay function has been add as a last function so it's only work with few of last record and 3x3 board.
 You can play a new game to check it out.

 ## Run localhost